-I’m an editor who lives just outside of Minneapolis with my husband and our toddler.
+I’m an editor who lives just outside of Minneapolis with my husband and our two young children.
 I acquire and edit nonfiction books for Broadleaf Books, where I specialize in personal growth, religion, and spirituality.

 I’ll use this space to share resources about publishing, insights from what I’m working on, and reflections from my own life.
 This is my personal website, but I will post about the books I’m acquiring and editing for Broadleaf.* This isn’t the place to pitch me your book (do that here) but I will offer some tips and insights about the publishing process along the way.

 *The thoughts and opinions on this site are my own and do not represent Broadleaf Books or 1517 Media